-Thinking Of Buying at Auction
+Thinking of Buying a Property at Auction?

 Obtain A Catalogue

 Receive the latest copy of our catalogue direct to your e-mail inbox by subscribing to our mailing list.

 We ask that all potential buyers carry out their own due diligence checks prior to bidding on a lot at auction.
 Viewing a property is a good way to satisfy yourself of its condition and to get a feel for the area it is in.

 Arrange A Survey

 Once you have instructed a surveyor, please ask them to contact our auction office directly and we will allow them to gain access to the property.

 Buyers will need to pay a 10% deposit upon the fall of the gavel at the auction.
 The remaining monies must then be paid in full, usually within the next 28 days.
 If you need to obtain a mortgage it is important that you receive an offer from your lender in principle before the auction day.
 Most building societies and banks will wish to instruct a surveyor to prepare a valuation report before making you a mortgage offer, so it is advisable to make your mortgage application as soon as possible.
 Countrywide Property Auctions has teamed up with Auction Finance to give you access to quick finance whilst you arrange a more long-term finance solution.
 An offer in principle can usually be obtained within 24 hours of your initial enquiry and funds can be made available within a week.
 For more information please contact our office.